baest/sessions.nvim/README.md

     -- autocmd events which trigger a session save
     --
-    -- the default is to only save session files before exiting nvim.
+    -- the default is to only save session files before exiting nvim. events = { "VimLeavePre", "BufEnter" },
-    -- you may wish to also save more frequently by adding "BufEnter" or any -- other autocmd event
-    events = { "VimLeavePre" },

     -- default session filepath
     --
-    -- if a path is provided here, then the path argument for commands and API -- functions will use session_filepath as a default if no path is provided. session_filepath = "",
+    -- if a path is provided here, then the path argument for commands and API -- functions will use session_filepath as a default if no path is provided.
+    --

-    -- treat the default session filepath as an absolute path -- if true, all session files will be stored in a single directory absolute = false,
+    -- if the path ends with // then the session files names will be the -- absolute path of the working directory with special characters replaced. session_filepath = "",
 }
 ```